 The Planning Council may ask for, or provide guidance to, the recipient on service models that focus on populations or service areas.
 Directives are meant to meet the priorities of people living with HIV.

 ASSESSMENT OF THE EFFICIENCY OF THE ADMINISTRATIVE MECHANISM (AEAM)

 Every year the Planning Council evaluates how efficiently Ryan White Part-A funds are allocated and made available for care.
 This involves ensuring that funds are being contracted for quickly and through an open process, and that local HIV providers are being paid in a timely manner.
 This document provides active directives that promote the care of people living with HIV in the Denver area.

 INTEGRATED HIV PREVENTION AND CARE PLAN

 In Denver, the development of the Integrated Plan is a collaboration the Colorado Department of Public Health and Environment that receives Part B funding.
 The plan is informed from data gleamed from the Statewide Coordinated Statement of Need (SCSN) and other information such as client utilization data.
 The development of the plan culminates to the Colorado Strategic HIV/AIDS Strategy (COHAS) that guide decisions about how to deliver services for people living with HIV.
 The plan should be consistent with other existing local or state plans and with national goals to end the HIV epidemic.

 Memorandum of Understanding (MOU)

 This MOU is developed for the purpose of enhancing collaboration and clarifying responsibilities between the Denver HIV Resources Planning Council and the office of Denver HIV Resources.

 PLANNING COUNCIL PRIMER

 The Ryan White Part A Planning Council Primer provides describes the purpose of Planning Council, and explains the essential function of Ryan White Part A. This primer is an informative go-to resource for council and community members.

 CONFIDENTIAILY, CONFLICT OF INTEREST, AND DISCLOSURE AGREEMENTS

-Members are required to disclose all affiliations when voting on DHRPC matters.
-Members must disclose their conflicts of interest during PC meetings and may be prohibited from voting on certain affairs if conflicts are present.
-Each member must update and sign the Conflict of Interest COI) form yearly.
+Members are required to disclose all affiliations when voting on DHRPC matters, and may be prohibited from voting on certain affairs if conflicts are present.
+Each member must read and sign the Conflict of Interest COI) form yearly.
 Additionally, Confidentiality Agreements must be reviewed and agreed by individual members of the council.